Skip to content

 Evaluate Return on Labour Investments

-Evaluating the return on labor investments involves analyzing how effectively a business is utilizing its labor costs relative to revenue.
+Evaluating the return on labor investments involves analysing how effectively a business is utilising its labor costs relative to revenue.
 This means assessing both direct and overhead labor costs to determine if the business is achieving a satisfactory return on its workforce.
 By comparing the cost per hour of direct and overhead labor with revenue, businesses can gauge whether higher labor costs are justified by increased productivity or revenue.
 If labor costs are rising but the return or percentage of revenue from these costs is improving, it indicates efficient use of labor.
 Conversely, if both labor costs and their percentage of revenue are increasing, it may suggest inefficiencies or a need to re-evaluate labor management and pricing strategies.

 Identify Pricing Adjustments based on Labour Costs